luizpvas/explicit/README.md

 # Writing tests

-Include `Schema::API::TestHelper` in your `test_helper.rb`.
-This module provides the method `request(schema, params)` to test your JSON controllers.
+Include `Schema::API::TestHelper` in your `test/test_helper.rb` or
-By using the `request` helper you verify that your app works as expected (of course), but you also ensure you're following the response schema.
+`spec/rails_helper.rb`.
+This module provides the method `request(schema, params)` that let's you verify the endpoint works as expected and the response follows the specified schema.

 Add the following line to your `test/test_helper.rb`.